-If the problem could not be resolved, take corrective action according to the message output to the console or the message stored in /var/ log/messages.
+If the problem could not be resolved, take corrective action according to the message output to the console or the message stored in /var/log/messages.

-For corrective actions of messages related to cluster systems, see "Appendix D Messages" of the "PRIMECLUSTER Installation and Administration Guide".
+For corrective actions of messages related to cluster systems, see "PRIMECLUSTER Messages".

 For corrective actions of messages related to GDS, see "Appendix E GDS Messages" of the "PRIMECLUSTER Global Disk Services Configuration and Administration Guide".